Neale worked from 1997-2010 as an incident responder at Los Alamos National Laboratory.

 Chris is a cyber security research and development scientist at Los Alamos National Laboratory.

-He helped develop and teaches the Host Forensics class at Cyber Fire Foundry and Cyber Fire Summer School.
+He co-developed and teaches the Host Forensics class at Cyber Fire Foundry and Cyber Fire Summer School.

 He also runs the Cyber Fire Simulation events.